Afshar Oriental rugs are woven by nomadic and semi-nomadic tribes in south central Iran. They produce rugs, tapestries, and saddle bags.

 The warps (up and down cords) and wefts (side to side cords) that make up the foundation can be cotton or wool with a depressed warp.
 (Depressed warps occur when the wefts are pulled tightly from either side rather than put in with minimal tension.
 This will displace the warps into 2 levels).

 Afshar rugs from the Kerman area especially, as well as most of the new Afshar rugs, are usually constructed on a cotton foundation.
-They can be more stiff than those on a wool foundation.
+They can be stiffer than those on a wool foundation.

 The older Afshar rugs have a wide kilim (flat woven area), often with additional decorative stitching.
 Newer rugs usually have plain fringe at both ends.